Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 Tarrant showed "extreme violence, cruelty and callousness".

-"The offender chose weapons and planned events in such a way so as to inflict maximum casualty… he shot at numerous victims from behind who were unaware of his approach and unable to escape - including what can only be described as the execution of a 3-year-old child," said Zarifeh.
+"The offender chose weapons and planned events in such a way so as to inflict maximum casualty … he shot at numerous victims from behind who were unaware of his approach and unable to escape - including what can only be described as the execution of a 3-year-old child," said Zarifeh.

-"He fire into corners… there was no were to escape."
+"He fired into corners … there was nowhere to escape."

 Read More